TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Detailed Experiment Setup

-\paragraph{Deep Learning Model Architectures} We perform experiments with three different model architectures, including Sequence-to-Sequence GRU, Informer, and N-Beats.
-To induce models to predict future time-series in a timely manner, we set \(\alpha = 0.99\) and \(\gamma = 0.5\) for \toolname.
+\textbf{Deep Learning Model Architectures} We perform experiments with three different model architectures, including Sequence-to-Sequence GRU, Informer, and N-Beats.
+To induce models to predict future time-series in a timely manner, we set \(\alpha = 0.5\) and \(\gamma = 0.01\) for \toolname.
 Other training metrics, including MSE and DILATE, are used as described in their original papers.
 All models are trained with Early Stopping and ADAM optimizer.

-\textbf{Sequence-to-Sequence GRU} To evaluate \toolname in simple model, we utilize one layer Sequence-to-Sequence GRU model.
-For the training of the GRU model, we set learning rate of \(1e-3\), hidden size of 128, trained by maximum 1000 epochs with Early Stopping and ADAM optimizer.
+To evaluate \toolname in simple model, we utilize one layer Sequence-to-Sequence GRU model.
+For the training of the GRU model, we set a learning rate of \(1e-3\), hidden size of 128, trained by maximum 1000 epochs with Early Stopping and ADAM optimizer.
+In addition to the basic GRU model, we conduct experiments with eight state-of-the-arts models as follows: 1) Autoformer~\citep{Wu21autoformer}, the first model that utilize frequency-domain information with autocorrelation module, 2) FEDformer~\citep{Zhou21FEDformer}, an advanced version of Autoformer by introducing frequency-enhanced decomposition module, 3) nonstationary transformer (NSformer in this paper), which introduces series stationarization and de-stationary attention to resolve non-stationary characteristics of real-world time-series, 4) DLinear~\citep{Zeng22linear}, a simple linear model with input decomposition, tackling the importance of understanding of time-series, 5) TimesNet~\citep{Wu23timesnet}, a model to discover multiple periods and capture temporal 2D-variations with TimesBlock module, 6) Crossformer~\citep{Zhang23crossformer}, a first model to handle cross-dimension dependency for MTS forecasting, 7) PatchTST, a model patching time-series data for the better embedding, and 8) iTransformer~\citep{Liu23itransformer}, embed single time-series to the vector to preserving its temporal information.

-\textbf{Informer} When we train Informer with ETTh2, ETTm2, and ECL dataset, we utilize the official code and hyperparameter setting.
-In the case of ECL dataset, as author answered in their official code\(^{\ref{footnote:informer}}\), we utilize same hyperparameter and dataset splitting criteria as ETTh2 dataset.

-\textbf{N-Beats} For N-Beats, we utilize two generic blocks with the hidden size of 128.
-Additionally, we set the learning rate as \(1e-3\) for all three datasets.